axelvaldez/radical-companies/_posts/0-radical-inspiration-and-discovery/2023-07-03-intro-countries-and-other-divisions.markdown

     <p>It is alignment in the sense that it ties people together into a community with something in common.</p>
     <p>To be clear,</p>
      <ul>
       <li>If the <em>what for</em>, the Impact, is not your thing, then you don’t join the community.
 In theory it could be changed, but in practice it would make it a different community.
 It would be like transforming a hardware company into a software company.
-Sun Microsystems failed to continue as an independent business it is because it is very, very difficult.</li>
+Sun Microsystems failed to continue as an independent business because it is very, very difficult.</li>
       <li>If the why, the Purpose, doesn’t work for you it is somewhat easier to change.
 Not a walk in the park, but easier to change.
 And if that doesn’t work, you don’t join the community.</li>
       <li>The what, when, and how, the Mission, changes all the time.
 People may be pursuing different Missions in parallel and you may join one of them.
-Or you may create you own with the support of the community.</li>
+Or you may create your own with the support of the community.</li>
      </ul>
     </td>
    </tr>